JPLOpenSource/fprime-scala/README.md

 ## Example

 In the following is shown an example illustrating the concepts provided in this repository.
 It illustrates the use of F', HSM (Hierarchical State Machines), and Daut (Data automata monitors).
-The example can be found as package `example13_camera` in the test directory, which is a rendering of the example presented in the paper:
+The example can be found as package `example13_camera` in the test directory, which is a rendering of the example presented in the following paper, which can be found in [papers/fprime/serene-2017.pdf](papers/hsm/serene-2017.pdf):

     "Modeling and Monitoring of Hierarchical State Machines in Scala", Klaus Havelund and Rajeev Joshi,